joneskoo/cloud-init-start/README.rst

-ubuntu-cloud-init
+cloud-init-start
 =================

-Quickly bring up Ubuntu Cloud instances in local KVM with virsh using cloud-init
+Quickly bring up Ubuntu or FC20 Cloud instances in local KVM with virsh using cloud-config.

 Usage: